Posts Tagged images

 Read the rest of this entry »

-Google Images Link Improver Wordpress Plugin
+Google Images Link Improver WordPress Plugin

-Posted by Howard Yeend in PHP, Wordpress on May 1st, 2009
+Posted by Howard Yeend in PHP, Wordpress on May 1, 2009

 Google Images Link Improver improves the way visitors find your site by redirecting hits from google images to more relevant content on your blog.

-Here’s an example of how it works on an actual google images result for “earthrise”.
+Here’s an example of how it works on an actual for “earthrise”.
 The user clicks the following images result:

 … and here’s how the clickthrough page looks: